jason-christopher/reading-notes/CompTIA_Data_Plus/Obj1.md

 ### Data mart/data warehousing/data lake

+#### Data Mart

+A data mart is a subset of a data warehouse that is generally oriented to a specific business line or team.
+Whereas a data warehouse combines databases across an entire enterprise, data marts are usually smaller and focus on a particular subject or department.
+For instance, a company might have a data mart dedicated to finance, sales, or HR.
+These data marts would contain data specifically related to those departments.

+#### Data Warehousing

+A data warehouse is a system used for reporting and data analysis, and is considered a core component of business intelligence.
+Data warehouses are central repositories of integrated data from one or more disparate sources.
+They store current and historical data and are used for creating analytical reports for knowledge workers throughout the enterprise.
+The data stored in the warehouse is uploaded from the operational systems.
+The data may pass through an operational data store and may require data cleansing for additional operations to ensure data quality before it is used in the data warehouse for reporting.
+For instance, a data warehouse for a large retail chain might integrate data from various sources like point-of-sale systems, online sales, and supply chain management systems to give executives a comprehensive view of their business.

+#### Data Lake

+A data lake is a system or repository of data stored in its natural/raw format, usually object blobs or files.
+It's a place to store every type of data in its native format with no fixed limits on account size or file.
+It offers high data quantity to increase analytic performance and native integration.
+Unlike a hierarchical data warehouse which stores data in files or folders, a data lake uses a flat architecture to store data.
+An example of a data lake could be a Hadoop ecosystem storing diverse data, from log files and social media feeds to financial records, and the data could be structured, semi-structured, or unstructured.
+The main advantage of a data lake is the ability to store a vast amount of data at a low cost, and the flexibility of the types of data it can store.

 #### Online Transactional Processing (OLTP)

 Online transaction processing (OLTP) is a class of systems that supports or facilitates high transaction-oriented applications.
 OLTP systems are designed to efficiently process transactions in real time.
 An example of an OLTP system could be a hotel reservation system.
 When you book a room, the system checks whether a room is available, reserves the room, deducts the cost from your credit card, and confirms your reservation, all in real time.